plabayo/rama/README.md

 ### Visual Overview (out of date)

 This was an early attempt to visualise the overview of what the project offers.
 It is badly out of date however and will be replaced by a purely markdown documentation in the form of sections, summaries and example code.
-For now this at least should give you an idea of what v0.2 wil llook like.
+For now this at least should give you an idea of what v0.2 will look like.

 ![rama roadmap v0.2.0](./docs/img/roadmap.svg)